 A tale of two cities

-Christmas market in Edinburgh lights up the Princess Street Gardens.
+The Christmas market in Edinburgh lights up the Princess Street Gardens.
 It is noisy and busy.
-All seems well in Scotland’s capital but 1 in 5 (23%) lives in poverty.
+All seems well in Scotland’s capital but 1 in 5 (23%) lives in below the poverty line.
 This is 3 times the level of the core EU countries (7%).
 The conservative government has cut public spending from 41 to 36% of the budget in a few years.
 The results are beginning to show e.g. in rising child mortality and a decline of life expectancy.
 Poland and Slovenia do better.

 Beggars are everywhere in the centre, there must be hundreds of them.
 If one asks everybody knows where they sleep: Leith Links, the Botanical Gardens, Dean Village.
 However, the majority of the poor (some 100.000) seem invisible.

 tells Willy Barr, the key person of Citadel, a social centre in Leith, the port of Edinburg.
 “There was even some bravado, being poor was not uncommon.
 It just happened and patched up clothing was something to be even proud of.”

 “This has changed, however.
 Right now shame prevails as poverty is often seen as one’s own fault.
 There must be something wrong with you, so better not show.
 Great pain is taken to be “normal” on the outside.
 What it looks inside the house is a strong contrast.“

 “When I started here, I expected that Citadel would become obsolete within a decade.
 How wrong that proved to be”.